 And in case you are curious, hormonal imbalances can also happen to the fellas in your life.
 Some symptoms are very similar to the ones females experience, while others differ.
 Symptoms of hormonal imbalance in men may include:

 It’s important to note that some of these symptoms may also be associated with other conditions.
 For example, erectile dysfunction can also be caused by poor blood flow or nerve damage.
-Additionally, mood or energy level changes can be caused by various factors, including stress or poor sleep.
+Mood or energy level changes can be caused by various factors, including stress or poor sleep.

 Types of Hormones and How They Affect Your Health